brikis98/yevgeniy-brikman-homepage/_posts/2019-11-28-the-end-of-dieting-how-to-live-for-life.md

 ## The not so good

-1. **Crap writing.** The intro and first few chapters are goddamn infomercial, and the remaining chapters repeat the same few marketing phrases (i.e., how _only_ the nutritarian diet can help you, how all other diets don't work, toxins toxins toxins, etc) over and over again, _dozens_ of times.
+1. **Crap writing.** The intro and first few chapters are goddamn infomercial, and the remaining chapters repeat the same few marketing phrases (i.e., how _only_ the nutritarian diet can help you, how all other diets don't work, toxins toxins toxins, etc.) over and over again, _dozens_ of times.

 2. **Sloppy science.**